 TEAs document violations on Waste Tire Survey and Inspection Report forms (CIWMB Forms 181, 182, 183) and provide a re-inspection date in the enforcement status box of the Survey Form 181.
 When the Inspector issues an inspection report that notes a violation, the notice of violation and citable offenses handouts should be given to the operator to inform them of their rights and responsibilities.
 The notice of violation and citable offenses handouts are to be printed from this web page and used in the field.

-- Notice of Violation Handout: English; Spanish (Both versions updated March 10, 2015).
+- Notice of Violation Handout: English; Spanish (Updated 4/6/2020).
 This handout explains the Notice of Violation process and details the responsibility of the owner/operator/hauler.
 Inspectors provide this handout with a copy of the above Inspection Report to inform the operator of violations of the Public Resources Code and/or Title 14 of the California Code of Regulations.

 These handouts list and explain the statutory and regulatory violations noted on the Inspection forms.
 The inspector checks off the pertinent violations and provides a copy of the Inspection Report to the operator along with the notice of violation handout and appropriate citable offenses handouts.